 Dogs and Coconut Water

 The water is actually obtained by opening a tender, green, healthy, and undamaged coconut.
-Inside, it’s clear liquid is sweet, and sterile and composed of unique chemicals such as sugars, vitamins, minerals, electrolytes, enzymes, amino acids, cytokine, and phyto-hormones.
+Inside, it’s clear liquid is sweet, and sterile and composed of unique chemicals such as sugars, vitamins, minerals, electrolytes, enzymes, and a lot of other good things.
 In general, young and slightly immature coconuts harvested when they are about 5-7 months of age for the drink.

 Coconut palm flourishes well along the costal tropical environments.
 A coconut tree may yield several hundred tender nuts each season.
 Different species of coconut palms are grown all over the tropics.
 Naturally, their taste and flavor of water show variations according to saline content in the soil, distance from seashore, mainland, etc

 Despite very light consistency, its water has much better composition of minerals like calcium, iron, manganese, magnesium, and zinc than some of the fruits like oranges (Compare the mineral composition of oranges).

 Because we do not give Bunk coconut straight from the shell, we will often serve it to him in a variety of manners.
 Usually we will either give him coconut chips or mix a doggie treat with coconut paste.
 Like we mentioned before, we sometimes enjoy mixing coconut oil with his treats or even sprinkling Coconut Therapy Chips on his kibble.
 Due to its high level of fats, however, we will generally not give Bunk coconut with anything else and give it to him only on special occasions.